Skip to content

 FlagDescription

 --localRun against the local D1 database.
-Default when neither flag is provided.
+This is the default.

 --remoteRun against the Cloudflare-hosted D1 database.

---seeder <Name>Run a specific seeder class by name instead of all seeders.
+--seeder <Name>Run a specific seeder class by name (alternative to positional arg).
+Also accepts --class <Name>.
+Must match [A-Za-z0-9_].

 Examples